CJP - Center for Justice & Peacebuilding

 Her papers on negotiating difficult conflicts in unstable settings have been published in Venturing Beyond the Classroom, The Negotiator’s Fieldbook: The Desk Reference for the Experienced Negotiator, Terrorism and Political Violence, Nova Religio, and the Marquette Law Review.
 Professor Docherty’s work on culture and negotiation has been incorporated into three different textbooks used in law schools around the country.

 Janelle Myers-Benner completed undergraduate studies in justice, peace and conflict studies, with minors in Spanish and psychology, at EMU in April 2001.
-Prior to that she spent time in Florida and Bolivia serving as a volunteer.
+She began working part-time at CJP in 1999 while finishing her B.A. degree.
+Prior to that she spent time in Immokalee, Florida and Santa Cruz, Bolivia serving as a volunteer.

 Prior to coming to CJP, Kathy Smith spent 18 years managing the funds transfer and cash management operations for the Federal Home Loan Bank of San Francisco.